ArmandJ77-zz/CQRSAndMediator-Microservice/README.md

 NOTE: You can change the db name in the Microservice.Db project remember to also update the connection settings in the Microservice.Api appsettings.json

+### CLI Tool
+Can be found at [CQRSAndMediator-Scaffolding](https://github.com/ArmandJ77/CQRSAndMediator-Scaffolding) with extensions for backgroundjobs, event publish and subscribe wireups still to come.

+What it does:
+> A dotnet CLI tool which follows the CQRS and Mediator patterns to auto generate commands, queries, responses and handlers in the domain layer using Roslyn API for code generation.

 ## Roadmap

 Features planned for next development cycle: